LSRM: High-Fidelity Object-Centric Reconstruction via Scaled Context Windows

 Let $\mb{x}_\text{d}^\text{up}$ and $\mb{y}_\text{d}^\text{up}$ denote the sparse tokens obtained by selecting and upsampling the informative regions of the dense predictions $\mb{x}_\text{d}$ and $\mb{y}_\text{d}$.
 The forward pass through the sparse transformer blocks is defined as:

 We project output tokens into a sparse feature volume $\mb{X}_\text{s}$ using the same linear layer as Eq. \eqref{eq:upsample}, resulting in resolution $S^\text{vol}_\text{f} = 4S^\text{vol}=384$.
 Note that $\mb{X}_\text{s}$ only contains features computed from selected active volume tokens.
 We therefore combine it with the full dense feature volume $\mb{X}_\text{d}$ during volume rendering.
 During ray marching, if a sampled point falls into a voxel $(i, j, k)$ where the mask $\mb{M}^\text{vol}_{i, j, k}$ is true, we query high-frequency features from $\mb{X}_\text{s}$.
 Conversely, if the point lies in empty space, we query the low-frequency features from $\mb{X}_\text{d}$.
 For points on the boundary between the two, we compute a linear combination of $\mb{X}_\text{s}$ and $\mb{X}_\text{d}$ to ensure smooth transitions.
-Finally, the lightweight MLP decoder processes these queried features exactly as in the dense reconstruction transformer, as shown in Eq. \eqref{eq:mlpdecode_1} and \eqref{eq:mlpdecode_2}.
+Finally, the lightweight MLP decoder processes these queried features exactly as in the dense reconstruction transformer.